ads91/riskengine/README.md

 - Doesn't include the face value of the bond in the pricing, only the outstanding coupon payments, as implied by the curve.

-## Market data
+## Market data environment ("env")

-For some instrument types, data required for pricing the instrument is specified in the market data environment ("env").
+For some instrument types, data required for pricing the instrument is specified in a market data environment.
 The market data environment is a JSON that's saved within the risk engine folder structure (/riskengine/data/env.json).

 Top-level keys in the JSON refer to broad market data types i.e. curves, surfaces, etc. The pricing analytics layer accesses the market data by assuming a naming convention within the env.
 Therefore, if the exisiting naming structure is modified, it can potentially break existing analytics if not tested accordingly.